IntelRealSense/librealsense/wrappers/tensorflow/README.md

 2. `pyrealsense2` - on x86 Linux and Windows platforms can be installed by running `pip install pyrealsense2`.
 For additional installation instructions please see [official documentation](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python#installation).
 We'll be using `pyrealsense2` to communicate with the camera and fetch frames from the device.
 3. `numpy` - We'll be using Numpy for image storage and manipulation.
 Install via `pip install numpy`
 4. `opencv` - We'll be using OpenCV for loading and saving images, basic image processing, and inference in some examples.
 OpenCV can be installed via `pip install opencv-python`
 5. `tensorflow` - TensorFlow is the main focus of this set of tutorials.
-We'll be using TensorFlow version TODO, or TensorFlow-GPU version 2.2.0.
+We'll be using TensorFlow version 2.3.0, or TensorFlow-GPU version 2.2.0.
 We'll also be using a version of Keras library bundled inside TensorFlow installation.
 Keras is offering set of declarative APIs simplifying network declaration and improving readability.

 > **Note on GPU Support**: In order to run TensorFlow with GPU acceleration on NVidia GPUs you need to install `tensorflow-gpu` python package and compatible versions of CUDA and cuDNN libraries.
 [List of compatible combinations](https://www.tensorflow.org/install/source_windows#gpu)